Celendi/Docs/docs/policies/refund.md

 !!! warning ""
     Keep in mind this can change anytime, as required/needed.

-> Last updated & effective at 7 October, 2022
+> Last updated & effective at 12 December, 2022

-In simple terms, we (Team Celendi) don't offer refunds, unless for legal reasons.
+We at Team Celendi have a strict refund policy, any of these reasons would be valid for a refund.
+And other refund reasons not listed here may be valid.

+The Reasons below would consist of and require proof, and have a 24 hour time limit:

+- Excessive amounts of money spent ($50+)

-Legal reasons would consist of and require proof:
+The Reasons below would consist of and require proof, and dont have a time limit:

 - Fraud
-- Age restrictions (Such as being under 18.
-And not having parent approval, which is fraud.)
-- The Government gets involved
+- Under age
+- Goverment involvement